 For purposes of this, "timely" means as soon as reasonably practicable, generally not more than 48 hours after an incident has been reported to the LBPD City College Section or the Campus Security Authorities identified by LBCCD, or local police agencies that have concurrent jurisdiction have reported the information to the College.
-The Director of Business Support Services or, in his/her absence or unavailability, designee, is responsible for determining whether to issue a Timely Warning Notice.
+The Director of Risk Management & Campus Safety or, in his/her absence or unavailability, designee, is responsible for determining whether to issue a Timely Warning Notice.
 If the Director or designee is not available, the determination will be made by a member of the College's emergency response team.

-Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act crimes: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, domestic violence, dating violence, stalking, and Hate Crimes, as defined by the Clery Act.
-Notices also may be distributed for other crimes as determined necessary by the Director of Business Support Services or designee.
+Whether to issue a Timely Warning Notice is determined on a case-by-case basis for Clery Act crimes: arson, homicide, burglary, robbery, sexual assault, aggravated assault, domestic violence, dating violence, stalking, and Hate Crimes, as defined by the Clery Act.
+Notices also may be distributed for other crimes as determined necessary by the Director of Risk Management & Campus Safety or designee.